The Residences at Secret Bay

 Henry Dowling, owner/ principal of PLAN, leads the master planning and architectural envisioning efforts for The Residences at Secret Bay, bringing over 20 years’ experience in planning and design of luxury destination properties worldwide.
 His company’s specialized experience in 5-star boutique developments in the Caribbean and passion for ecologically driven and modern design have helped guide Secret Bay in developing a distinctive vision and creative master plan for this unique property.

 The Residences at Secret Bay are composed entirely of sustainably-sourced Guyanese hardwood.
 And, even more impressive, perhaps, is the fact that no heavy machinery is involved in construction; Everything is assembled meticulously by hand.
-The villas and bungalows are conscientiously placed in specific locations so as minimal clear-cutting takes place, while the bedroom furniture is largely composed of locally-sourced Red Cedar.
+The villas and villa estates are conscientiously placed in specific locations so as minimal clear-cutting takes place, while the bedroom furniture is largely composed of locally-sourced Red Cedar.

 At Secret Bay, we aim to build cultural awareness through the development of a community of residents, businesses, and locals and to provide positive experiences for both guests and hosts for many years to come.
 Our priority is to employ people from our neighbouring communities, buy local produce, and support local artisans and businesses.
 We encourage a genuine and mutually beneficial interaction between our guests, Secret Bay staff, and the community.